minetest-mods/digtron/README.txt

 A short high-pitched honk means that one or more of the builder heads don't have an item set.
 A common oversight, especially with large and elaborate digging machines, that might be hard to notice and annoying to fix if not noticed right away.

+Splooshing water sounds means your Digtron is digging adjacent to (or through) water-containing nodes.
+Digtrons are waterproof, but this might be a useful indication that you should take care when installing doors in the tunnel walls you've placed here.

+A triple "voop voop voop!" alarm indicates that there is lava adjacent to your Digtron.
+Digtrons can't penetrate lava by default, and although they are not destroyed by lava this alarm indicates that a non-lava-proof Digtron operator may wish to exercise caution when backing up.

 Crafting recipes
 ================